HDAimperial/HDAimperial.github.io/index.md

 #### 1. Do you have any suggestions for finding accommodation in London?

 When searching for accommodation, take note of the campus where most of your classes will be delivered.
-The MSc Health Data Analytics and Machine Learning course is based at the St Mary’s Campus in Paddington, West London.
-However, some of your classes will take place at the Charing Cross Campus in Hammersmith and South Kensington Campus and White City.
+The MSc Health Data Analytics and Machine Learning course is based at the White City Campus in West London.
+However, some of your classes might take place at the Charing Cross Campus in Hammersmith and in the South Kensington Campus but the majority will be held at White City in the School of Public Health.

 For additional information on accommodation, visit the [Imperial College Accommodation website.](https://www.imperial.ac.uk/students/accommodation/)